 What’s their frustration?

-And then, we’re going to tie this in directly to appliance repair and why this is important.
+And then, we’re going to tie this in directly to air conditioner repair or appliance repair and why this is important.

 So just stick with me.